wangzhongruo/ibkr_py_wzr/README.md

 across several IBKR connections (each worker automatically increments the configured `client_id` so that the sessions remain unique) when your pacing limits and hardware allow.

+If your environment occasionally times out while retrieving the official NASDAQ listings feed the YAML values above can be adjusted to increase the request timeout, retry count or backoff delay.
+The downloader now retries failed requests automatically and raises a descriptive error after the final attempt so that transient network issues no longer terminate the entire universe refresh without context.

 > **Note**
 > The historical bars returned by Interactive Brokers reflect the market data